lbl-srg/soep/doc-design/source/automatedDocAstTool.rst

           easier to simply discuss packages (or equivalently, libraries as a library is simply a package)

+          MOK: Sounds good.

-1. Provide programmatic access to the full AST of Modelica libraries (packages) and models.
+1. Provide programmatic access to the full AST of Modelica libraries
 2. Provide that access through the Java and/or Python API.

 .. todo:: I changed the paragraph below to use Java based on the call